Home

 Guide for developing skills that extend Claude's capabilities through specialized knowledge, workflows, and tool integrations.

-## What Skills Are
+## What Workflows Are

-Skills are modular, self-contained packages that extend Claude's capabilities by providing:
+Workflows are modular, self-contained packages that extend Claude's capabilities by providing:

 - **Specialized Workflows**: Domain-specific procedures and processes